gbgplc/loqate-verify-helmcharts/README.md

 helmfile sync
 ```

+Now check the progress of the installation.
+[Checking Progress of Data Installation](#Checking-Progress-of-Data-Installation)

 Note: If you want to run the quick start again without a data download.
 See [Re-run quick start without data download](#re-run-quick-start-without-data-download).